jcgonzalezb/holberton-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # Web stack debugging #0

-## Description of the files inside this folder:
+## Description of the file inside this folder:

 0. After installing Apache, we get an error message (curl: (56) Recv failure: Connection reset by peer OR curl: (52) Empty reply from server) when running curl 0:8080.
 We will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.